mripv6/piperInstall/README.md

 # Introduction

-This script sets up the environment for recording, training, exporting and testing the piper voice model.
+This project sets up the environment for recording, training, exporting and testing the piper voice model.
 I decided to use python 3.13 and the GPL version of piper.
-The resulting voice model will be compatible with the MIT licensed version of piper used in N1MM.
+The resulting voice model will be compatible with the MIT licensed version of piper used in N1MM+.
 These scripts have been tested under Linux Mint 22.
 They may work under other versions of linux and perhaps Windows WSL.